 Here are the wondering questions for this week.
 Thank you so much for taking time to jot down responses so that we can share them with the parents.They have shared that they find it meaningful and enjoy feeling connected to what happens in class.

 1. I wonder what your favorite part of today's story is.

-5. I wonder if there are ways we can learn about Jesus even though he's not here with us.
-I wonder what those ways are.
+4. I wonder if there are ways we can learn about Jesus even though he's not here with us.
+I wonder what those ways might be.

 Gift to God Response Time Ideas: